-There are a few varieties of asparagus, the most common being one of the green asparagus cultivars.
-Jersey knight, or Mary Washington.
-But there are also purple and white asparagus varieties.
+A few varieties of asparagus exist, the most common being one of the green asparagus cultivars–Jersey knight or Mary Washington.
+But seed catalogues offer purple and white asparagus varieties too.

-I have been trying to start my own asparagus bed for a few years now, but the deer eat it, and the weeds have choked it out.
-This year I am going to plant it in a raised bed in the fenced in garden.
-I will eventually have asparagus.
-The usual recommendation is to wait 3 years to let it establish before harvest.
+I’ve been trying to start my own asparagus bed for a few years now, but the deer eat it; and the weeds have choked it out.
+This year I am going to plant it in a raised bed in our fenced in garden.
+The usual recommendation is to wait three years to let it establish before harvest.

 It seems that asparagus has grown in popularity in recent years.
 As people work to make healthier diet choices asparagus is an obvious choice.
 It is tasty and tender for one, and it is high in fiber and folate.
 It contains chromium which helps insulin to facilitate the use of glucose by the body’s cells too.
 Asparagus is also high in vitamin A, vitamin K, antioxidants, and is a natural diuretic.